oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

       - A red box 2 (right only) means that the comparison did not find a matching item to compare to the second configuration

 23. Export the comparison results into an excel report for offline analysis.
-In the Drift Results page, highlight the definition and choose Export Results.
-You can choose the specific results to export. (**OPTIONAL**)
+In the Drift Results page, highlight the definition and choose Export Results, You can choose the specific results to export. (**OPTIONAL**)

   ![](images/Compare_and_Drift_Demo_Image_25.png " ")